 What Are Estimated Tax Payments?

-Do You Need to Pay Estimated Taxes?
+Who Needs to Pay Estimated Taxes?

-If you fall into one of these two groups, you most likely need to make estimated tax payments:
+If you fall into one of these two groups, you most likely need to make estimated tax payments.

-1. Self-Employed Full-Time Workers and Small Business Owners
+1. Self-Employed Full-Time Workers and Small-Business Owners

-2. Freelancers with a Regular Job that Withholds Taxes
+2. Freelancers With a Regular Job That Withholds Taxes

-If you have a full-time job with tax withholding but you’ve picked up some work on the side, then you’ll need to determine how much of your income is untaxed.
+If you have a full-time job with tax withholding and also work on the side, and you either receive a 1099-NEC or have clients or customers who pay you directly, you need to determine how much of your income is untaxed.
 If your freelance work constitutes a significant portion of your income, you should probably pay estimated taxes.

 How to Estimate Your Taxes